The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/bridgeville-pa-1035-washington-pike.md

 #### Opening and Phase 3 (2002-2011)

-Bridgeville opened in Q4 2002 with a Studio C Beta and {{< wiki-link "Phase 3 (2000)" >}} in the Chartiers Valley Shopping Center after relocating from the {{< wiki-link "Bridgeville, PA (1025 Washington Pike)" >}} location which was a former Pizza Time Theatre that closed with a {{< wiki-link "2-Stage" >}}.
+Bridgeville opened in Q4 2002 with a Studio C Beta and [Phase 3 (2000)] in the Chartiers Valley Shopping Center after relocating from the [Bridgeville, PA (1025 Washington Pike)] location which was a former Pizza Time Theatre that closed with a [2-Stage].
 The exterior remained as is (Except the letters getting replaced) until they received the 2.0 Remodel.

 #### 2005 Remodel (2011-2017)